shumukh-A/Electrical-Task-2-electrical-circuit/README.md

  # Electrical-Task-2-electrical-circuit
  # introduction

-<br>In this project, an electrical circuit was implemented for 6 servo motors that were connected to an Arduino Uno
+In this project, an electrical circuit was implemented for 6 servo motors that were connected to an Arduino Uno

+# platform:
+### Tinkercad
+Writing code in Tinkercad for simulation and experimentation before actual implementation Write the code starting by calling the library and defining the motors and their connection ports, then writing the movement code with the appropriate files.
+Since the movement of the feet is repetitive steps, functions can be written to implement the foot movement continuously and operate with a single command.

 # components :
 <br>1-Arduino Uno